 C. Respondent Accepts Responsibility for Alleged Violations

 The Respondent may accept responsibility for all or part of the alleged violation(s) at any point during the resolution process.
 If the Respondent accepts responsibility, the Title IX Coordinator and/or designee(s) makes a determination that the individual is in violation of the Policy & Procedures as to the admitted Prohibited Conduct.
-The Title IX Coordinator and/or designee(s) then determines appropriate interventions, Remedies, and/or Sanction(s).
+The Decision Maker who determines the appropriate interventions, remedies, and/or sanction(s) will be the Vice President for Student Affairs (or designee) for student respondents and the Vice President/Assistant Vice President (or designee) for Human Resources for faculty/staff respondents.
 Sanctions will be implemented in a reasonably timely manner as in order to effectively stop the Prohibited Conduct, prevent its recurrence, and remedy its effects.
 The process then concludes, and the Parties will be informed of this outcome.
 Appeals by either Party are not permitted in this instance.
 Any remaining allegations for which Respondent opts not to accept responsibility may proceed or continue to informal resolution, investigation and adjudication, and/or dismissal as appropriate and determined by the Title IX Coordinator and/or designee(s).

 D. Completion of Informal Resolution